Walney Island: Settlements

 The main settlement on Walney, Vickerstown, is effectively a continuation of Barrow-in-Furness, lying on the Barrow-facing east coast at the island's centre, clustered around the Jubilee Bridge.
 The first parts of Vickerstown were constructed in the 1890s as a workers' community for Vickers Shipyard, but this area has since been expanded by suburban development.
 The only residential areas on the west coast are at Earnse Bay and Biggar Bank, both of which are extensions to the central Vickerstown settlement.
 Beyond Vickerstown, the island retains two older villages.
-North Scale, lies near to and to the north of Vickerstown on Walney's east coast, and consists mainly of suburban homes.
+North Scale lies near to and to the north of Vickerstown on Walney's east coast, and consists mainly of suburban homes.

 Biggar is the more isolated of the two villages, located around 2 mi to the south of Vickerstown.
 Biggar is situated on the east coast of the island and is a more agricultural community, with farms extending south of the village as far as the South Walney Nature Reserve.
 It is possibly the oldest settlement on Walney, with Furness Abbey records from 1292 mentioning a grange at Biggar, and today is still a farming village.

 Environment

-Walney is low-lying, narrow and windswept - it is said by the North-West Evening Mail to be the windiest lowland site in England.
+Walney is low-lying, narrow and windswept – it is said by the North-West Evening Mail to be the windiest lowland site in England.
 The island's northern and southern ends, South Walney and North Walney, are both nature reserves, consisting of salt-marsh, shingle, sand dunes and brackish ponds.

-South Walney is home to a wide number of birds, many of which use the island as a stop whilst migrating.
+South Walney is home to a large number of birds, many of which use the island as a stop whilst migrating.
+Breeding bird species at South Walney include common eider, common ringed plover, Eurasian oystercatcher, lesser black-backed gull and herring gull.
 South Walney is also the home of the Walney Bird Observatory.

-North Walney provides a habitat for natterjack toads, as well as Geranium sanguineum var. striatum the Walney geranium, found only on the island.
+North Walney provides a habitat for natterjack toads, as well as Geranium sanguineum var. striatum, the Walney geranium, found only on the island.
 The island's west coast is characterised by wide sandy beaches, whilst its east coast is more built up, facing the narrow and muddy Walney Channel.

 Since 2005, the coast off Walney has become a centre for the construction of offshore wind farms.
-Four wind farms have been built and a fifth is planned.

 Government, economy and education

-Walney has two tiers of local government.
-At the most local level, the island is governed as part of the Borough of Barrow-in-Furness, being divided between two wards, Walney North and Walney South.
-Barrow-in-Furness also forms part of the larger county of Cumbria, for which Walney is again divided into two wards.
+Since 2023 Walney has been part of Westmorland and Furness.
+It was previously part of the Borough of Barrow-in-Furness, within the larger county of Cumbria, for which Walney is again divided into two wards.
 In the May 2013 Cumbria County Council elections Walney North and Walney South wards both elected Labour Party councillors.
 At the 2011 elections at the Borough level, six Labour Party councillors were elected from the island, three from each ward.
 At a national level, Walney forms part of the Barrow and Furness parliamentary constituency.
-The Member of Parliament is currently Simon Fell who won the seat at the 2019 General Election.
+The Member of Parliament is currently Michelle Scrogham who won the seat at the 2024 General Election.